Caycedian Sophrology Beginnings

 It’s about understanding that within each individual, the energy of their own consciousness is the source of the change and that as a Sophrologist, the way we bring the tools to the client matters.

-Although it is a guided practice, the process isn’t directive, but rather creating the space for each individual’s creativity, imagination, resilience and contemplation to inform their process and transform their consciousness at a natural and safe pace.
+Although Caycedian Sophrology is a guided practice, the process isn’t directive, but rather creating the space for each individual’s creativity, imagination, resilience and contemplation to inform their process and transform their consciousness at a natural and safe pace.

 Therefore, the choice of the words, the tempo and tone of voice, the ability of the Sophrologist to create an alliance with their client, respecting their values and objectives and tailoring the work for the best outcome as well as the phenomenological process are key.
 (See our article on Sophrology and values)

-Caycedian Sophrology also puts great emphasis on the awareness of the body as a way to connect with the universal resources of consciousness and therefore each progressive step in Sophrology needs to be experienced in relation to sensations and perception; it is not mental programming but truly a phenomenological discovery of the body.
+Caycedian Sophrology also puts great emphasis on the awareness of the body and teaches you the skill of observing your thoughts without evaluating or judging.
+This awareness is used as a way to connect with the universal resources of consciousness and therefore each progressive step in Sophrology needs to be experienced in relation to sensations and perception; it is not mental programming but truly a phenomenological discovery of the body.

 Because a Caycedian Sophrologist spends at least 4 years practising the method and journeying through the 12 levels themselves, they have personally experienced that transformation of consciousness in a phenomenological way, uncovering their inner values and enjoying a more harmonious state of body and mind throughout this personal journey.